capitalone/json-syntax/README.md

 ### Notes

 <b id="f1">1</b>: Writing the encoder is deceptively easy because the instances in
-Python have complete information.
+Python has complete information.
 The standard `json` module provides a hook to let you encode an object, and another hook to recognize `dict`s that have some special attribute.
 This can work quite well, but you'll have to encode *all* non-JSON types with dict-wrappers for the process to work in reverse. [↩](#a1)